 Dulce de leche: You can buy Dulce de leche at many supermarkets.
 It’s found in the baking aisle next to the sweetened condensed milk.
 If you can’t find it then just make a batch; homemade dulce de leche is really easy and so delicious!

-Shredded coconut: Use the unsweetened dried coconut shredded into small pieces if possible.
+Shredded coconut: Use the unsweetened dried coconut shredded into small pieces if possible for this alfajores recipe.
 If you can only find the big flakes then pulse them in your blender or food processor to break them up.

 How to Make Alfajores

 1. Whisk the flour, corn starch, baking powder, and salt in a large bowl then set aside.

 2. Add the room temperature butter, lemon zest and sugar to the bowl of your stand mixer fitted with a paddle attachment or a large bowl if using an electric hand mixer.
 Beat on medium speed for about 3 minutes until light and fluffy.

 3. Beat in the yolks one at a time then add the vanilla.
 Scrape the bowl down then mix once more.

 4. Add the dry mixture into the wet and mix until just combined.
 Scrape the bowl down one last time then mix for a few more seconds.
 Transfer the dough onto a piece of plastic wrap and press into a disk.
 Wrap well and refrigerate for at least an hour.
 You can also divide the dough into two batches if you like, this way you can take your time when cutting the alfajores.